Kamaleswaran-Lab/transfusionEfficacy/README.md

 ## [Still Under Development]

-It contains all the data four python notebook files for cohort selection, feature extraction, and analysis on Emory and Grady hospital sites.
+It contains all the data and four python notebook files for cohort selection, feature extraction, and analysis on Emory and Grady hospital sites.

 ## RBC Transfusion Efficacy Marker